JadSbai/Indoor-Location-Sensing/README.md

     Python 3
     Required packages (see requirements.txt)

 The system is designed for ease of use with a single command to execute and no need to navigate through nested directories.
-To run the program from the root directory named "Position Predictor", users can simply follow two steps:
+To run the program, users can simply follow two steps from the root directory:

  - pip3 install -r requirements.txt (To install required dependencies)
  - python main.py (To run the code)